 Stock photography is previous to the era of the Internet, and creatives were using them in graphic design long before digital visuals for online use became their number one commission.
 So, how come the top stock photo models have all risen from the late 90s and much more so in the 2010s?

 Web 2.0 is responsible for that.
-Online communities, social media and instant messaging installed a new way for people from all over the world to interact with each other through content sharing, and the Internet took place as one of the main mediums for marketing and advertising.
+Online communities, social media, and instant messaging installed a new way for people from all over the world to interact with each other through content sharing, and the Internet took place as one of the main mediums for marketing and advertising.

-As a result, the web got flooded with stock-photo-based visuals for different purposes, eagle-eyed Internauts started to recognise faces in these ads and posts, compiling them and sharing their discoveries with each other or with large communities –Reddit, for example, has many pages dedicated to this–.
-Some even became extremely popular memes, a whole phenomenon in itself of which you can read more about in our article about the origins of your favourite stock photo memes.
+As a result, the web got flooded with stock-photo-based visuals for different purposes, eagle-eyed Internauts started to recognize faces in these ads and posts, compiling them and sharing their discoveries with each other or with large communities –Reddit, for example, has many pages dedicated to this–.
+Some even became extremely popular memes, a whole phenomenon in itself of which you can read more about in our article about the origins of your favorite stock photo memes.

 This should make it obvious why in Stock Photo Secrets we constantly remark the importance –and the challenge– of being original and unique when using stock images in your work: we live in an over-visual, over-sharing, over-exposure ruled the world, and you need to really bring it to stand out!
 Choosing the perfect photos with the perfect models is a great way to achieve that.

 Why Them?
 Stock Photos and the Faces That Every Creative Loves